 Mike Veseth (pronounced VEE-seth) is editor of The Wine Economist newsletter (WineEconomist.com) and author of more than a dozen books including Wine Wars (2011), Around the World in Eighty Wines (2018) and Wine Wars II: The Global Battle for the Soup of Wine (2022).
 He is a sought-after speaker at wine industry meetings both in the United States and around the world.

 Veseth’s writings on wine and globalization have been widely praised.
 Globaloney was selected as a Best Business Book of 2005.
 Wine Wars was named a Best Wine Book of 2011.
 The Wine Economist was named Best Wine Blog by Gourmand International in 2015.
 Money, Taste, and Wine: It’s Complicated received the 2016 Gourmand International award for Best Wine Writing.

 A noted educator, Veseth is professor emeritus of International Political Economy at the University of Puget Sound in Tacoma, Washington.
-In 2010 he was named Washington Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for the Advancement and Support of Education.
+In 2010 he was named Washington Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.

 Veseth received the Bachelor’s degree in Mathematics and Economics from the University of Puget Sound and the Master’s and Ph.D degrees in Economics from Purdue University.